 If you’re paying for the grandchildren’s school fees you’re not alone.
-According to Australian Bureau of Statistics data, the cost of education rose by 44 percent in the six years leading up to 2016.
-These rising educational costs combined with COVID-19 related interruptions to many families’ incomes, means more and more grandparents are helping out with private school fees or private coaching fees.
+According to Australian Bureau of Statistics data, the cost of education has risen almost 200% in the last 20 years.
+These rising educational costs combined with current affairs have caused interruptions to many families’ incomes which means more and more grandparents are helping out with private school fees or private coaching fees.

 When it comes to providing financial assistance to family, it’s critical everyone to be on the same page.
 This sort of thing is fertile ground for sibling and parent-child disputes.